JamieAlbertelli/FinTwit/README.md

 A Python application which extracts tweets and correlates their sentiment with closing day stock prices.
 A user enters parameters defining which tweets are extracted into a CSV file.
 From which the program performs sentiment analysis and visualises the data.

+If you pull/clone the repo and run the nlpAnalysis.py file then everything will run.
+Just on old data but for the time being this is

 Please note that due to a limitation caused by Twitter's API tweets that are older than 2 weeks cannot be obtained.
 There is also a rate limit which caps the amount of tweets which can be searched.
 "15 requests per rate limit".
 For more information seek;

 https://developer.twitter.com/en/docs/basics/rate-limiting